-(3) (slide) Column XVIII is confidently reconstructed, as it consists of fragments that preserve top and intercolumnar margins, in addition to the bottom margins.
-It also includes enough extant fragments to allow confidence as to its content and arrangement.
+(3) (slide) Column XVIII can be confidently reconstructed as it consists of fragments that preserve both top and intercolumnar margins, in addition to bottom margins.
+It also includes enough extant fragments to inspire confidence in its contents and arrangement.
 The complete column attests to 33 lines, which is in line with other columns in the scroll.

-(4) (slide) Columns XIX and XX preserve fragments that also allow some confidence as to its textual reconstruction.
-Fragments associated with column XIX preserve top and intercolumnar margin and are securely located.
+(4) (slide) Columns XIX and XX preserve fragments that also inspire some confidence in their textual reconstruction.
+Fragments associated with column XIX preserve the top and intercolumnar margin and are securely located.
 In addition, the missing text between the fragments in these columns is relatively stable.
-No major expansions, omissions, or transpositions are documented across textual traditions.
-Therefore, we could confidently estimate the width of the columns by the reconstruction of the missing text between the fragmentary lines.
+No major expansions, omissions or transpositions are documented across the textual traditions.
+We can therefore securely estimate the width of the columns by reconstructing the missing text between the fragmentary lines.

-(5) (slide) The text of Exod 20 in the scroll is spread over columns XXI and XXII that are poorly preserved.
+(5) (slide) The text of Exod 20 in the scroll is spread over columns XXI and XXII, which are poorly preserved.
 Column XXI preserves only three fragments.
-All of them attest to the pre-Samaritan expansion from Deut 5, detailing the people’s request from Moses (slide).
+All of them attest to the pre-Samaritan expansion of Deut 5, which details the people’s request from Moses (slide).
 Column XXII only includes two preserved fragments, both attest to Exod 21:5–6.
 Due to the poor preservation of these columns, their reconstruction is less certain.
-Yet, the securely placed fragments in the previous columns, as well as the two fragments at the bottom of column XXII, confidently frame the expected place in these columns in which Exod 20 originally appeared.
+All the same, the securely placed fragments in the previous columns as well as the two fragments at the bottom of column XXII do frame the expected place where Exod 20 once appeared in these columns.

-Thus, the reconstruction of the missing text between the extant fragments reveals that there is room for all the three major expansions of SP-Exod 20 in the original scroll. (slide) In the slide before us, the three major expansions are colored in red.
-We could clearly see that the lacuna between the preserved fragments fits perfectly with the amount of the long text-type of Exod 20, including all three expansions.
-The fact that the tenth commandment involves a large amount of text yields a high level of certainty regarding the conclusion the there is room for it in the original scroll.
+The reconstruction of the missing text between the extant fragments thus reveals that there is room for all three major expansions of SP-Exod 20 in the original scroll. (slide) In the slide before us, the three major expansions are colored in red.
+We can clearly see that the lacuna between the preserved fragments fits perfectly with the amount of long text-type in Exod 20, including all three expansions.
+The fact that the tenth commandment involves a significant quantity of text grants a high degree of certainty to the conclusion that there is room for it in the original scroll.

-To be clear, I am not aiming to claim that the proposed textual reconstruction completely reflects the original layout of the scroll.
-Minor changes are inevitable due to the different techniques of paragraph division, orthography, and possibly minor textual variants.
-A further consideration that might affect the reconstruction’s accuracy is the arrangement of the Decalogue.
-This arrangement is unknown because no fragment of 4Q22 preserves the Decalogue.
-I therefore sporadically inserted intervals between the commandments, as did, for instance, the scribe of 4QDeutn, an additional Dead Sea scroll that preserves the Decalogue.
-This reconstruction probably does not perfectly represent the original layout of the text.
-However, even if the layout of the text would be quite different, it would not change the conclusion regarding the tenth commandment due to its scope.
+To be clear, I do not intend to claim that the proposed textual reconstruction fully reflects the original layout of the scroll.
+Slight changes are inevitable due to different techniques of paragraph division, orthography, and possibly minor textual variants.
+A further consideration that may affect the reconstruction’s accuracy is the arrangement of the Decalogue, which is unknown because no fragment of 4Q22 preserves it.
+I therefore inserted intervals between the commandments sporadically, as did the scribe of 4QDeutn, an additional Dead Sea scroll that preserves the Decalogue.
+However, even if the layout of the original text was quite different, that would not change the conclusion regarding the tenth commandment based on its scope.

 Moreover, the reconstruction of the missing text between the preserved fragments is based on the text of the Samaritan Pentateuch.
-However, the transmission process of scriptural texts in the Second Temple period was characterized by ongoing revisions and expansions.
-The scribes were often active partners in the textual development of the text, repeatedly reshaping and rewriting it.
-Therefore, 4Q22 possibly included the expansionist text-type of Exod 20, in a different form from those represented in SP.
-The fluidity of this chapter is evident in further interpolations of the section describing Moses acting as a mediator at the theophany at Sinai in 4Q158 and 4Q175.
+However, the transmission of scriptural texts in the Second Temple period was characterized by ongoing revisions and expansions.
+Scribes were often active partners in the textual development of the text, repeatedly reshaping and rewriting it.
+Therefore 4Q22 may have included the expansionist text type of Exod 20, in a different form than that represented in the SP.
+The fluidity of this chapter is evident in the further interpolations of the section that describes Moses acting as a mediator at the theophany on Sinai in 4Q158 and 4Q175.